Key takeaways

 Is Allegra or Claritin better?

 Allegra and Claritin are effective when compared to placebo.
-However, Claritin has been shown to provide greater relief compared to Allegra and may also be useful for people with allergic asthma.
-Allegra may be preferred for treating itchy eye symptoms and can be used daily as needed.
+However, Claritin has been shown in some studies to provide greater relief compared to Allegra and may also be useful for people with allergic asthma.
+Allegra was found to be superior in other studies and may be preferred for treating itchy eye symptoms.

 Can you take Claritin and Allegra together?

 Claritin and Allegra should not be taken together.
-Because they work in similar ways, it’s not recommended to combine antihistamines.
+Because they work in similar ways, it’s not recommended to combine two second-generation antihistamines unless under the direction of a healthcare provider.
 Taking both drugs at the same time may increase the risk of adverse effects.

 Both Claritin and Allegra can treat postnasal drip and other symptoms related to allergic rhinitis.
 Compared to first-generation antihistamines, these drugs are both effective.
 However, intranasal medications like an antihistamine or corticosteroid nasal spray may offer better relief for this symptom.